Which Training Style is Right For You?

 It’s important to maintain your form throughout the session even when you begin to tire.
 AMRAP workouts are usually set up as circuit training and include a period of work followed by a period of rest, typically within 1 minute for example, 45 on 15 off.

 This is a high-intensity style of training and it is a very effective way to build strength and overall fitness.
+You'll find it in Chontel Duncan's FIERCE programs and High Intensity Strength with Cass.

 Tabata is a form of high-intensity training that challenges both your aerobic and anaerobic systems.